kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ `yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ `await` expression cannot be used in function parameters - start: 792, end: 797 ✖ `await` expression cannot be used in function parameters - start: 850, end: 855 ✖ Identifier expected - start: 928, end: 930
+✖ `yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ `await` expression cannot be used in function parameters - start: 792, end: 797 ✖ `await` expression cannot be used in function parameters - start: 850, end: 855 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 892, end: 894 ✖ Identifier expected - start: 928, end: 930
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 928, end: 930 ✖ Identifier expected - start: 1020, end: 1022
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 928, end: 930 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 974, end: 976 ✖ Identifier expected - start: 1020, end: 1022
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1020, end: 1022 ✖ The operand of an increment or decrement operator must be a variable or a property access - start: 1058, end: 1059